Mzhuangshao/atlantis/README_en_us.md

 ### ⚙️ Others

 - Customized Advancements System (continuously updated)
 - After obtaining a Sponge for the first time will unlock the repice of Sponge.
-You can use prismarine crystals, prismarine shard, nautilus shells with sponges to craft more sponges
+You can use prismarine crystals, prismarine shard, nautilus shells with sponges to craft more
 - The Pale Oak planted by the player has a chance to have the Creaking Heart (Only in 1.21.4+)

 ### 🐱 Mobs